 SUPINATING DUMBBELL BICEP CURLS: BENEFITS, PROPER FORM + 1 TIP

-With the possible exception of the chest, no other muscle on the body tends to be given as much attention and focus in the gym as the biceps do.
+And with the possible exception of the chest, no other muscle on the body tends to be given as much attention and focus in the gym as the biceps.

 Despite the fact that it’s actually a very small muscle in comparison to other larger (and arguably much more important) muscle groups, every lifter out there wants to develop that thick, impressive set of arms, and typically places their bicep workout as a top priority in their program.